davisRoman/dogsandhumans/Intellij_Debugging_Quick_Start_Guide.md

 ![ step_over ] (img/step_over.png)
 <br />
 <br />
-Or click on the icon with the two circles stacked on top of eachother as shown below
+Or click on the icon with the two circles stacked on top of eachother as shown below.
 <br />
 <br />
 ![ step_over2 ] (img/step_over2.png)